Take charge of your remote learning

 - Check your devices (test & update) before classes start again (Not sure what help you need?
 Visit this page to make sure you are up to date).

 - Familiarize yourself with Zoom, UD’s video conferencing platform.
+Here’s a PowerPoint to take you through the basics.
 If your professor is using Canvas, be sure that you stay up to date on information shared there.

 - Plan your time—expect tasks to take longer and avoid multitasking (visit our Time Management workshop).